"The purpose of education is to use facts to challenge beliefs." ~Jon Stewart

 Amazing things can happen when prices go down by an order of magnitude.
 Craigslist, and many Internet companies, have demonstrated the explosion of good effects that result when someone comes along and says "I can charge a tenth of what everyone else charges."
 I'm fascinated by this practice and few things make me happier than cutting prices for customers.

 "There are two kinds of companies, those that work to try to charge more and those that work to charge less.
-We will be the second." ~ Jeff Bezos, on Amazon.I intend to copy this approach with One Day In July.
+We will be the second." ~ Jeff Bezos, on Amazon.I am copying this approach with One Day In July.

 In economic development, there is an ideology known as "appropriate technology," which means that the cheapest tool that still gets the job done is the best one.
 Appropriate technologies are small-scale, labor-intensive, efficient, and locally-controlled, and do nothing more than meet people's needs.
 The more experience I gather, the more I believe in the power of this simple concept.